This feature is available only for the Team and Enterprise plans. To get started, reach out to support@buildwithfern.com.

 Each version of your docs can contain its own distinct tabs, sections, pages, and API references.
-Versions can share content, as well.
+Versions can also share content.

 For displaying version-specific content within a single page, use the <Versions> component.
 You can use site-wide versioning and the <Versions> component independently or together.